 The retina is the nerve layer that lines the back of the eye.
 Its function is to sense light, capture all the images that we see, and send the information through the optic nerve to the brain.
 A retinal evaluation requires a thorough examination of the dilated eye and often requires getting images of the retina using multiple imaging types.
-The medical and surgical procedures performed by retina specialists are extremely delicate and range from in-office injections to highly technical surgeries conducted in the operating room.
+The medical and surgical procedures performed by a retina surgeon in Orange County are extremely delicate and range from in-office injections to highly technical surgeries conducted in the operating room.

 Learn about Common Retina Diseases

 Diabetic retinopathy is damage to the back of the eye (retina) caused by complications of diabetes, which can eventually lead to blindness.
 Diabetic retinopathy can develop in anyone who has type 1 or type 2 diabetes.
 In longer cases of diabetes, your blood sugar is less controlled, increasing the likelihood of developing diabetic retinopathy.

 As the condition progresses, diabetic retinopathy symptoms may include: